flysteur-dev/pager/README.md

 "Read and Run Everywhere.."<br><br>

-Pager want to be a very very minimalist rss reader.<br>
+Pager wants to be a very very minimalist rss reader.<br>
 It will ever only use web technologies and will stay as much as possible serverless** to be truly multi-platform.<br>
-Optionnally (later) it will offer syncing option to share feeds between instance (desktop, mobile, etc..)<br><br>
+Optionnally (later) it will offer syncing option to share feeds between instances (desktop, mobile, etc..)<br><br>

-Pager doesn't have many dependencies and aim to keep code understandable.<br><br>
+Pager doesn't have many dependencies and aims to keep code understandable.<br><br>

 Main dependencies (thanks to) :<br>
 - [rss-parser](https://github.com/bobby-brennan/rss-parser) : A small library for turning RSS XML feeds into JS objects.
 - [pouchdb](https://github.com/pouchdb/pouchdb) : JS database to work offline and inspired by [CouchDB](http://couchdb.apache.org/)

-** The web based require at least a reverse proxy to get around CORS restriction to fetch feed over another domain.
+** The Web App requires at least a reverse proxy to get around CORS restriction to fetch feed over another domain.

 ## Roadmap